labeattie/testpreviewsite/_posts/2022-01-31-vba-lake-bridges.md

 ## The Solution
 As an intern the summer before I started my Master's degree, I had the task of inputting the data for these thousands of springs into SAP2000, and I did it through manually copying and pasting the data from one program into the other.
 It took me approximately 80 working hours to get this data into the model.

 Not too speedy or glamorous eh?
 Not to worry.
-I had just finished teaching myself the basics VBA in Excel and I was beginning to learn more about SAP2000's capabilities to interact with Excel.
+I had just finished teaching myself the basics VBA in Excel, and I was beginning to learn more about SAP2000's capabilities to interact with Excel.
 Notably for the approach I took, you can export or import an entire model definition to or from an Excel file.
 I realized I could do something with this to speed up the process, so I got to work.

 I took about 30 hours to create my first major macro.
 It worked like this: